USD 232 ACT and WorkKeys Assessment Information

 This year, the state of Kansas will pay one time for Juniors to take the ACT or WorkKeys at De Soto High School and Mill Valley High School.

 The typical fee to take the ACT is $46.00, and WorkKeys is $20.00.
 This is a FREE opportunity provided to all Kansas Juniors.

-Please watch for detailed information on both assessments, coming directly from Mill Valley High School and De Soto High School, on or about November 15.
+Please watch for detailed information on both assessments, coming directly from Mill Valley High School and De Soto High School.

 - ACT - February 25

 The ACT is a national college admissions examination that consists of subject area tests in English, Math, Reading, and Science.
 Student scores reflect the achievement of graduates on the ACT and is an indication of the extent to which students are prepared for college.